Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Conclusion

 \section{Conclusion}

-In this paper, we explore whether sampling heuristics is necessary for training object detectors.
-Our empirical study reveals that without sampling heuristics, the scale and the stability of the classification loss greatly influence the final accuracy.
-Inspired by this, we propose a novel Sampling-Free mechanism to control the classification loss, without new hyper-parameters introduced.
-Extensive experiments on PASCAL VOC and COCO demonstrate that Sampling-Free can help various object detectors to be more accurate.
-It also yields considerable gains for the instance segmentation task.
-Our Sampling-Free mechanism provides a new perspective to address the foreground-background imbalance.
+In this paper, we explored whether heuristic sampling methods are necessary for training accurate deep object detectors under the \textit{fg-bg} imbalance.
+Our investigation revealed that the key to training without heuristic sampling methods under the \textit{fg-bg} imbalance is to control the classification gradient magnitude.
+Inspired by this, we proposed a novel Sampling-Free mechanism to control the classification gradient magnitude from initialization and loss scaling, without new hyperparameters introduced.
+Extensive experiments demonstrated the effectiveness of Sampling-Free in various object detectors, which also yields considerable gains in the instance segmentation task and the state-of-the-art label assignment strategies.
+Our Sampling-Free mechanism provides a new perspective to address the \textit{fg-bg} imbalance.

+Although Sampling-Free can support training with cross-entropy loss, it is not designed for the detection metrics, which may limit further performance increases.
+Specifically, the average precision metric expects samples to have an IoU-related confidence score.
+There has been some work on this~\cite{varifocalnet,gfl}, but they still use a variant of Focal Loss to train the classification task.
+Thus, a future study direction is to use only cross-entropy loss to model this unified confidence score.
+On a larger scale, one can try to use cross-entropy loss with metric-specific design to achieve better performance.

+\begin{IEEEbiography}[{ }]{Joya Chen} (M'20) received his bachelor's degree in School of Automotive Engineering, Wuhan University of Technology (WUT) in Jun.
+2018.
+To chase his AI dream, he took the National Postgraduate Entrance Examination and obtained 1st place in School of Computer Science and Technology, University of Science and Technology of China (USTC), in Mar.
+2018.
+He also obtained his master's degree from here in Jun.
+2021.
+His research interests are mainly on image/video/3D understanding. \end{IEEEbiography}